OrionSkywalker/DataStructuresAlgorithmsCS300/README.md

 # DataStructuresAlgorithmsCS300
+##Reflection
+* What was the problem you were solving in the projects for this course?
+### The problems had to do with making data accessible to a user in a timely and organized manner.
+* How did you approach the problem?
+Consider why data structures are important to understand.
+### I approached each of the problems by considering what functionality was required.
+* How did you overcome any roadblocks you encountered while going through the activities or project?
+### I read c++ documentation and sought out additional information about implementing the functionality requested.
+* How has your work on this project expanded your approach to designing software and developing programs?
+### I feel up to the task of working with data and applying my knowledge of data structures and algorithms to solve problems.
+* How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?
+### Having written programs that are a little longer than others I have written in the past, I can now see the importance of having code that is modular.
+This organization not only allows me to quickly reuse solutions I have written in the past, I am also able to write code that is easier to understand for other developers.
 ## Competency
 ### In this project, you will demonstrate your mastery of the following competency:
 ### Develop code using algorithms and data structures to solve basic programming problems